 In your free newsletter, you can easily advertise your premium content.
 Add snippets of your paid content or outline the exclusive benefits that are available for paying subscribers.

 Now we get to the practical part!
-Let’s first create the two needed accounts.
+Let’s first create the two accounts you need.

 If you’re starting your paid newsletter business as an individual (not a business), you can select the sole proprietorship option when activating your Stripe account.

 To use Stripe’s credit card payment system with MailerLite, you first need to connect the two services.
 You can do this in the Integrations part of your MailerLite dashboard.
-Click here for a detailed how-to article including all steps.
+Here’s a detailed how-to article including all steps.

 Once connected, you can add your newsletter subscription as a product in your Stripe dashboard.
-Add the name, description, a picture and choose whether the pricing is one time or recurring.
+Add the name, description, and a picture, and choose whether the pricing is one-time or recurring.

 After saving your product in Stripe, you’re able to display it on the pages you build with MailerLite and take advantage of the seamless payment functionality.